lncLOOM/LncLOOMv1/README.md

          `export PATH="/Users/Mac/Library/Python/2.7/bin:$PATH"`

-    *Note: the above paths to LncLOOM may vary dependent on the names of your directories
+    *Note: the above paths to LncLOOM may vary depending on your directories

     *If you are unable to install using pip, please see examples in the last section of this file on how to run LncLOOM from within the LncLOOM_v1 directory.